Part of the

 Project introduction and background information

-The BSW programme personal development path is an educational innovation initiative aimed at implementing the three-year personal development course.
+The BSW programme personal development path is an educational innovation initiative aimed at implementing the three-year course focusing on students' personal development.
 The course was developed in response to recurring feedback from students, and observations by the Programme Committee (PC) and programme director on the following issues:

-• Limited attention in the current curriculum to professional orientation, academic skills, and scientific development, which students felt was insufficient.
+• Limited attention in the current curriculum to professional orientation, academic skills, and scientific development.

 • Disconnection between introductory courses and real-world research or applications, hindering students from seeing the societal relevance of their field.